How to configure, manage and validate access tokens

 }

-For other OAuth 2.0 grants, such as the client credentials grant, the default configured access token lifetime can be overridden via their plugin interface.
-See the client credentials SPI and the other SPIs to find out exactly how.
+For OAuth 2.0 grants that don’t involve the browser, such as the client credentials grant, the default configured access token lifetime can be overridden via their plugin interface.
+See the client credentials SPI and the other grant handler SPIs for how to do that.

-When a refresh token is issued together with the access token, the Connect2id server will ensure the access token lifetime does not exceed the refresh token lifetime or maximum idle time, by trimming the access token lifetime when necessary to achieve parity.
+When a refresh token is issued together with the access token, the Connect2id server ensures the access token lifetime does not exceed the refresh token lifetime or its maximum idle time.
+If necessary, the access token lifetime is reduced accordingly.

 of the token response: